|

 service in all nervous complaints, vertigoes, headaches

-"strengthens the stomach and head".
-There’s not much
+that it "strengthens the stomach and head".
+There

 they didn’t write stuff down, and b.) they might have